THE EARNINGS DIVIDE: London taxi and private hire drivers compare their hourly earning targets

 Uber Driver Earnings and Challenges

 Private hire driver Jabeer Hussain working on apps such as Uber and Bolt face a different earnings potential.
 On average, the private hire driver said on the podcast he aims to make £20 per hour before vehicle expenses, but after accounting for the platform’s commission.
+The driver was licensed by Transport for London (TfL), but does work locally in Luton.
 While the flexibility of the job is appealing, PHV drivers often need to work longer hours to achieve a stable income.
 In fact, Hussain said during the discussion that he works six days a week.

 Surge pricing systems on ride-hailing apps, which can temporarily increase fares during periods of high demand, provides occasional opportunities to boost income.
 However, even with surge rates, ride-hailing drivers struggle to match the hourly rates of black taxi drivers.